Dayveed021/Dayveed021/README.md

 <h3 align="center">
 Hi my name is David Udoh and I am a frontend developer with a passion for creating scalable, maintainable and user-friendly websites.
-My expertise lies in developing responsive websites using the latest technologies and frameworks.
+My expertise lies in developing responsive websites and applications using the latest technologies and frameworks.
 I am constantly learning and keeping up-to-date with the latest trends in frontend development to deliver exceptional results.
 I am committed to collaborating with clients and stakeholders to bring their vision to life while providing a seamless user experience.
 </h3>

 ##